astara303/sei-project-1/README.md

 ![](https://i.ibb.co/JcF8rft/slideshow4.png)

-I created this version of Battleship using vanilla JavaScript, HTML 5 and CSS 3.
+I created this version of Battleship using vanilla JavaScript, DOM Manipulation, HTML 5 and CSS 3.
 Battleship has always been one of my favorite games.
 My friends and I would draw grids on paper and play over skype.
 This game is my first ever solo coding project and was built three weeks into my _[General Assembly](https://generalassemb.ly/)_ Software Engineering Immersive course.

 You can play the game _[here](https://astara303.github.io/sei-project-1/)_.

+## Tools and Skills

+- JavaScript
+- HTML5
+- CSS3
+- jQuery
+- GitHub

+I utilized jQuery and DOM manipulation to alter CSS classes and run my script.
+These tools enabled me to easily alter classes and text, or detect elements by their class.

+Most of my planning and time went into writing the JavaScript logic for the game.
+I built two grids of divs, each in a 10x10 formation.
+I split the game into two stages: Set-Up and Missile Fire.
+Both stages have two phases: one for the player, and one for the computer, as I needed to allow for player choice, and to make all the choices for the computer.

+I struggled with the concept of how to randomly generate the computer ships horizontally or vertically.
+For most of my development the ships only generated horizontally.
+And then I realised I could write a simple Math.random() function that creates a 50/50 chance.
+I called this the "coin flip" function and depending on its boolean result, either a horizontal ship function is called or a vertical ship function is called.

+Event listeners match the user's clicks to the corresponding grid squares.

+Arrays and objects store information about which grids have been fired at, which grids hold ships, and boolean values on whether a ship is sunk.

+The game works on mobile.

 ## Usage

-The game is split into two phases: Set-Up and Missile-Fire.
+The game is split into two stages: Set-Up and Missile-Fire.

   __Set-Up Stage:__
   1. When the page is loaded, the computer's four ships auto-generate to random positions on the "radar" grid.